-Price action is about taking note of moments in the past when trends changed direction after hitting crucial support and resistance levels, pivot points, and the main indicator for this is the X3 Semafor.
-When this indicator turns green, it shows you of a possible uptrend, so you should be looking for an opportunity to buy.
+Price action is about taking note of moments in the past when trends changed direction after hitting crucial support and resistance levels, and pivot points and the main indicator for this is the X3 Semafor.
+When this indicator turns green, it shows you a possible uptrend, so you should be looking for an opportunity to buy.
 You can see how it worked out in the setup below:

 As you can see, the trend is already rising, just like the indicator suggests, and a scalper may already have made more than 50 pips, but a cautious trader would wait until the Kijun Tenkan crosses the moving average upwards.
-The colour of the FTI Hama system and the MACD should also turn blue to confirm a bullish market.
+The color of the FTI Hama system and the MACD should also turn blue to confirm a bullish market.

 If all these conditions have not been met, this is what would have happened just a few minutes later:

 You can see that the trend reversed because all conditions were not met, this is why it’s always advisable to wait for a confirmation, even if you lose a few pips during the wait.

 When looking for a sell order, the X3 Semafor should show a red circle, such as in the points represented in the image below.
 Again, you should wait for a confirmation of market sentiment, and this comes in the form of red FTI Hama System bars, the Kijun Tenkan crossing the moving average line heading downwards, and a red MACD indicator.